ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.2.4 Activate/Deactivate/Decommission Machine [**[↑]**](#table-of-content)
 #### 5.2.5 Map/Un-map/Re-map Machine to a Center [**[↑]**](#table-of-content)
 MOSIP allows Zonal Admin to map the machine to the registration center under his/her zone by providing Machine ID and Registration Center ID.
 The machine and the Registration Center must belong to Zonal Admin’s zone.
 The system validates the provided data, Zonal Admin’s privileges.
-On successful validation, The system maps that machine to the selected registration center and once the machine is mapped to the registration center, it is not displayed in the list of available machine until un-mapped.
+On successful validation, The system maps that machine to the selected registration center and once the machine is mapped to the registration center, it is not displayed in the list of available machines until un-mapped.

 If the machine is not mapped with the registration center, it cannot be recognized by MOSIP to perform any operation in that center.
 The system track the machine by serial number and other attributes of the machine.
 If the machine is already mapped with another registration center, Zonal Admin must un-map the machine first and then map to his/her registration center.
 Once the mapping is completed successfully, the system provides the notification.